 - Home therapy (exercises that can safely be done at home)

 Some patients may experience meaningful relief from acupuncture, biofeedback and certain herbal medications – non-traditional treatments that can also be considered conservative since there is typically no harm to the patient if such treatments aren’t effective.
-Spine surgery becomes an option when back pain stops responding well to all possible conservative treatments.
+After having spine surgery, Santa Monica surgeons might look to all possible conservative treatments to speed up recovery.

 If you are living with spine pain and are interested in meeting with a professional spinal specialist, call (310) 828-7757 and schedule an in-person consultation with Dr. Hyun Bae, a conservative, board-certified surgeon in Santa Monica.
 Dr. Bae’s approach to care and expertise in the industry will ensure you are provided with all possible treatment options.